0dan0/qr/docs/bones/README.md

 	  </td>
 	  <td border="0" padding="0">

-	  Whether you scan a QR Code from a laptop screen or a mobile phone, the code should be a minimum 1.5"/4cm in size with the camera about 6"/15cm away.
+	  Whether you scan a QR Code from a laptop screen, a mobile phone, or a piece of paper, the code should be a minimum 1.5"/4cm in size with the camera about 6"/15cm away.
 The larger the QR Code, the easier it is to scan.
 Point the camera at the center of the code, hold it still for about a second.
 With each successful scan the LED will flash twice.
 The camera will now be in the mode you have selected.

 	  </td>
 	</tr>